 - Poorly written job descriptions that show a clear lack of experience or leadership.

-- Confusing rules about what "remote work" really is - if they have specific requirements in place then they should absolutely own those requirements in the job description and stick by them.
+- Confusing rules about what "remote work" really is - if they have specific requirements in place then they should absolutely own those requirements in the job description.
 For example, if the role is restricted by timezones or citizenship.
 Some listings won't tell you this until you've sunk several hours into your application, unfortunately.

 - Unreasonable communication expectations - especially where timezones and synchronous meetings are concerned.